dan-sprague/dan-sprague.github.io/_posts/2025-02-02-llmthinking.markdown

 Users of ChatGPT, Claude, and other LLMs have noticed that the models now "think" before replying.
 It is unlikely that much or any formal logic has been encoded into the model.
 Rather, the companies are devising more elaborate sampling stragies for their LLMs.
 The startling implication is that these LLMs may actually know our language  better than we currently think, and that LLM reasoning may appear simply as a consequence of more efficiently obtaining better generated responses from the model.

-Current LLM performance may be no where near their true approximation of human language, and the good news is that we may not need exponentially more data to see it.
+Given these limitations, current LLM performance may be no where near its true level of knowledge or approximation of human language.
+It is possible that improvements to LLMs will come from a team of mathematicians and computer scientists in a few lines of math, rather than relying on data.

+Our brains effortlessly sample language with essentially no error, especially on common knowledge subjects.
+The frequent and nonsensical "hallucinations" of an LLM are essentially a poor estimate for $\max{f_{LLM}}$ that a human brain would never make.

+As sampling algorithms for generative AI improves, we will get a better picture of the true level of knowledge store in modern LLMs.
+I strongly suspect that better exploration of the sequence space via improved markov-chain monte carlo methods or similar will result in improved AI performance despite the data ceiling.